eigentaylor/eigentaylor.github.io/_posts/2026-06-14-leader-rule.md

 1. Optimizing for getting an outcome that is better than or equal to what you expect, which is achieved by the leader rule.
 2. Optimizing for getting any outcome that is "acceptable", which is achieved by [the honest ballot](../av-stratproof){:target="_blank"}.

 The leader rule can seem selfish and ruthless.
 But it, in my view, effectively counters a number of criticisms leveled against Approval voting.
-Voting strategically really is not that complicated, and involves only identifying the top two frontrunners.
+Voting efficiently really is not that complicated, and involves only identifying the top two frontrunners.

-Bullet voting *can be prudent* for voters who like the frontrunners, but voters who most prefer someone nonviable are incentivized to be more generous.
+Bullet voting *can be shrewd* for voters who like the frontrunners, but voters who most prefer someone nonviable are incentivized to be more generous.
 This is something voters in St. Louis already intuitively understand<d-cite key="sargent2025stlouis"></d-cite>.
 The leader rule cuts through the noise and ambiguity with a clean and simple heuristic that is easy to understand and apply.

 Strategy, I argue, is not a bug of Approval voting, but rather a feature that can lead to more majoritarian outcomes.
 The paradox here is striking: by acting strategically with imperfect information, voters do not degrade, but actually improve the electoral outcome.
 Underlooked consensus options accumulate support, and paper tigers with thin support get toppled.